kots727/slugbotics.github.io/content/join.md

 ## Outreach
 **FRC Equivalent: Outreach**

-The Outreach subteam helps to connect the team both to the local campus community, as well as to the surrounding community of Santa Cruz, to help attach students to robotics learning opportunities.
+The Outreach sub-team helps to connect the team both to the local campus community, as well as to the surrounding community of Santa Cruz, to help attach students to robotics learning opportunities.
 Outreach's goal is to introduce a broad community to robotics and engineering, from K-12 students to other students at Santa Cruz.

-On the Outreach subteam, you'll work to create projects and events to introduce a broad set of students to robotics.
+On the Outreach sub-team, you'll work to create projects and events to introduce a broad set of students to robotics.

 # How to Join